Contents

 If an employee is taken ill whilst at work a discussion should take place between the employee and their manager to risk assess the situation, considering the risks to the employee, their colleagues, patients and the trust.
 It may be concluded that the risk can be managed through a change or adjustment to the role.
 If not the employee should be advised to leave work and the next of kin may be contacted, where appropriate.

-Where a significant risk is identified and the employee refuses to leave work the manager should contact HR for advice on medical suspension. (see section 5.2.3 below).
+Where a significant risk is identified, and the employee refuses to leave work the manager should contact HR for advice on medical suspension (see section 5.2.3 below).

-If an employee attends work but then leaves due to sickness, it will be recorded as a full days attendance and will not be counted as a sick day, although if it were to happen frequently it would need to be managed, monitored and form part of the sickness absence procedures (specifically a pattern which causes concern).
+If an employee attends work but then leaves due to sickness, it will be recorded as a full day attendance and will not be counted as a sick day, although if it were to happen frequently it would need to be managed, monitored and form part of the sickness absence procedures (specifically a pattern which causes concern).

 5.2.3 Suspension on medical grounds